g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 Rolling deployment involves gradually updating servers or components of an application, typically one at a time or in small batches.
 This allows for updates to be rolled out without disrupting the entire system at once.

 For example:
-A cloud-based email service implements rolling deployment to update its servers.
+A cloud-based email service implements rolling deployments to update its servers.
 Instead of updating all servers simultaneously, updates are rolled out to a few servers at a time.
 This ensures that users continue to have access to the service while updates are being applied.
 If any issues arise, only a subset of users are affected, minimizing the impact.

 ### Recreate Deployment or Basic Deployment
 Recreate deployment, sometimes referred to as basic deployment, entails bringing the application back online after it has been updated and completely offline.
 When compared to alternative deployment tactics, this method is less flexible and may cause downtime.

 For example:
-A small business website undergoes a recreate deployment to update its [content management system](https://en.wikipedia.org/wiki/Content_management_system) (CMS).
+A small business website undergoes a re-deployment to update its [content management system](https://en.wikipedia.org/wiki/Content_management_system) (CMS).
 The website is taken offline, the CMS is updated, and then the website is brought back online.
 During this process, users are unable to access the website, resulting in downtime.
 While this approach may be suitable for smaller organizations with minimal traffic, it is not ideal for high-traffic or critical applications.

 ### Multi-Service Deployment
 Updating various parts or services of an application concurrently but separately is known as multi-service deployment.
 This makes it possible to roll out upgrades without having an impact on the overall program.